demisto/content/Packs/SophosXGFirewall/Integrations/README.md

 ### sophos-firewall-rule-add
 ***
-Add a new firewall rule.
+Adds a new firewall rule.

 #### Base Command